zaidkhatri-dev/Document_Search_API/README.md

 ## 📬 Contact

-Feel free to contact on [linkedin](https://www.linkedin.com/in/zaid-khatri-dev/) or email on zaidkhatri.work@gmail.com
+Feel free to contact on [linkedin](https://www.linkedin.com/in/zaid-khatri-dev/) or email at zaidkhatri.work@gmail.com